Frequently Asked Questions - Inequality-adjusted Human Development Index (IHDI)

 The approach is based on a distribution-sensitive class of composite indices proposed by Foster, Lopez-Calva, and Szekely (2005), which draws on the Atkinson (1970) family of inequality measures.
 It is computed as the geometric mean of dimension indices adjusted for inequality.
 The inequality in each dimension is estimated by the Atkinson inequality measure, which is based on the assumption that a society has a certain level of aversion to inequality.
 For details see Alkire and Foster (2010) and Technical note 2.

 The IHDI captures the inequality in distribution of the HDI dimensions.
 However, it is not association sensitive, meaning that it does not account for overlapping inequalities—whether the same people are at the lower end of each distribution.
-Also, individual values of education and income can be zero or even negative (for income), so they have been adjusted to non-negative non-zero values uniformly across countries, which reshapes the distributions to a small degree while the Atkinson inequality measure provides an approximation of the magnitude of inequality.
+Also, individual values of education and income can be zero or even negative (for income), so they have been adjusted to non-negative non-zero values uniformly across countries.
+This adjustment reshapes the distributions for a bit, so it is fair to say that the Atkinson inequality measure provides an approximation of the magnitude of inequality.

 The Gini coefficient is commonly used as a measure of inequality of income, consumption or wealth.
 There was an attempt to apply the Gini index to measure inequality in the HDI distribution (Hicks, 1998).